tbaumann/Cinephage/docs/MONITORING.md

 Cinephage includes automated monitoring tasks that run in the background to keep your library up-to-date.

+> **Experimental Feature**: The monitoring system is functional but still being refined.
+You may encounter scheduling issues or edge cases.
+Please report any problems on [GitHub Issues](https://github.com/MoldyTaint/Cinephage/issues).

 ## Task Overview

 | Task | Default Interval | Description |